 LSI.
 The Life Space Interview (LSI)&Life Space Crisis Intervention (LSCI) The Life Space Interview (LSI) was developed by Fritz Redl, a pioneer in psychoeducational interventions.
 A recent variation on the LSI is the "Life Space Crisis Intervention", developed by Nicholas Long, a student of Bill Morse, who was a student of Fritz Redl.

 Everything described in this section has since been incorporated into the more updated/modern " LSCI".
 Below, you will find a link to a web site that describes the LSCI and how to implement it.
 The older Life Space Interview is a classroom counseling approach used to manage behavior and change behavior patterns of students.
-All About Adolescent Literacy.
+It is a crisis intervention technique in which a student's behavior is discussed with him/her at the time of the problem's occurrence.
+Practitioners of this approach believe that the student is most receptive to ideas for change when he or she is in crisis.
+There are two types of LSI.
+There are five different types of emotional first aid.
+1. All About Adolescent Literacy.

 Reading Rockets.
 Florida Center for Reading Research | Florida State University.
 PBIS.org Home Page.
 PBISWorld.com Home Page.
 Appendix E. Connecting Word Meanings Through Semantic Mapping.
 Semantic maps (or graphic organizers) are maps or webs of words.
 The purpose of creating a map is to visually display the meaning-based connections between a word or phrase and a set of related words or concepts.
 Semantic maps help students, especially struggling students and those with disabilities, to identify, understand, and recall the meaning of words they read in the text.